transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <h2 id="prepare">How do I prepare for BIP 148 if there is a split?</h2>
 <p>The most important thing you can do is perform your own network consensus by <a href="/bitcoin-core/">running a full-node</a> and <a href="/what-is-a-private-key/">creating and storing your own private keys</a>.
 <p>This will put you in <b>firm control</b> of all decisions related to how you interact instead of having some third-party make those decisions for you.
 <p>Additionally, it is unknown how the legacy chain or the BIP 148 chain will be labeled.
-This could lead to significant confusion in the marketplace so it is important for you to know exactly what you are buying or selling.
+<p>This could lead to significant confusion in the marketplace so it is important for you to know exactly what you are buying or selling.

 <h3 id="wallets">Wallets Supporting BIP 148</h3>
 <p>A listing of wallets here does not imply any endorsement of the quality or security of the software.